kvukob/Eutania-Client/README.md

 -> C#, .NET, SingalR, MYSQL

 *******
-This public version of Eutania is missing some core code which is required to run.
-This version is meant to show off some of Eutania's code base.

 In order to see a live version of Eutania, visit https://eutania.azurewebsites.net/.
-From there, you can create an account to
-start from scratch, or follow the directions on the login screen to get an idea of things during the "playing" state.
+From there, you can create an account to start from scratch, or follow the directions on the login screen to get an idea of things during the "playing" state.
 *******